SamehHezkial/Bitcoins-its-impact-on-the-global-money/README.md

-Factors affecting the BITCOIN's value ..
+What are the factors that affect the Bitcoin's value thus if affect the value of the other currencies ..